JiweiTian/FLEP-SGS2/README.md

 2. A Raspberry Pi 2 as the SCADA monitoring system.
 3. A Raspberry Pi 2 as the State Estimation algorithm calculation.
 4. A NI USB-6001 DAQ device as the data acquisition for the HIL simulation.
-5. A Windows machine to run the Matlab/Simulink IEEE 9bus model.
+5. A Windows machine to run the Matlab/Simulink IEEE 9bus model and Labview code.

 The platform is presented in (photo1) and the wiring diagram in photo2.